DexterInd/Raspbian_For_Robots/TEST_LIST.md

 - [ ] GoPiGo: Run the test program from the Desktop GUI.
 - [ ] GoPiGo: Run Scratch Example Program
 - [ ] GoPiGo: Create new Scratch Program - example: broadcast forward
-- [ ] GoPiGo: Test line follower in python and scratch
+- [ ] GoPiGo: Test line follower in python
 - [ ] GoPiGo: Test and Troubleshoot should detect GoPiGo2
+- [ ] GoPiGo: Run Scratch Example - IR Sensor
+- [ ] GoPiGo: Run Scratch Example -
-- [ ] GoPiGo3: Run the hardware test - ~/Dexter/GoPiGo3/Software/Python/Examples/Read_Info.py
+- [ ] GoPiGo3: Run the hardware test - `~/Dexter/GoPiGo3/Software/Python/Examples/Read_Info.py`
 - [ ] GoPiGo3: Run a Python Example
-- [ ] GoPiGo3: Run a  Scratch Example
+- [ ] GoPiGo3: Run Scratch Example
 - [ ] GoPiGo3: Test that `gopigo3_power.py` is running in the background when GoPiGo3 is attached.
 - [ ] GoPiGo3: Test that you can power on and off with the button.
 - [ ] GoPiGo3: Test line follower in python and scratch
+- [ ] GoPiGo3: Test Python light sensor example in python.
+- [ ] GoPiGo3: Test Python IR Remote sensor example in python.
 - [ ] GoPiGo3: Test and Troubleshoot should detect GoPiGo3
 - [ ] BrickPi3: Run the BrickPi3 Test - BrickPi3/Software/Python/Examples/Read_Info.py
 - [ ] BrickPi3: Run Scratch Example Program